IBM/ccs-patterns/pattern-network-classic-single-zone/README.md

-# Hybrid cloud network for classic infrastructure disaster recovery
+# Hybrid cloud networking for classic infrastructure in a single region

 This terraform code deploys the base networking infrastructure from the IBM Cloud Classic Edge gateway pattern described in detail here <https://cloud.ibm.com/docs/pattern-network-vrf-only?topic=pattern-network-vrf-only-introduction> into a single IBM Cloud region.